 Delaware Statutory Trusts: In Summary

-A 1031 exchange is a boon to the investor looking to defer taxes on capital gains and grow (or at least maintain) a healthy real estate portfolio.
+A 1031 exchange is a boon to the investor looking to defer taxes on capital gains through broader tax deferral strategies, reduce current tax liability, and grow (or at least maintain) a healthy real estate portfolio.
 With the help of a qualified intermediary and a CPA, a 1031 exchange should move forward easily and with minimal risk.
 Provided all the IRS rules are followed.

-The Delaware Statutory Trust, or DST, is an option for the investor looking to do a 1031 exchange.
-The Delaware Statutory Trust has pros and cons, which should be carefully considered in light of the needs and concerns of the investor.
+The Delaware Statutory Trust, or DST, is an option for the investor looking to do a 1031 exchange, with delaware statutory trust investments offering a DST investment that can fit an investment strategy focused on passive ownership and tax deferral.
+The Delaware Statutory Trust has pros and cons, which should be carefully considered in light of the needs and concerns of the investor, and a broker can help align the structure with the investor’s goals.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
 Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits, and small business accounting and bookkeeping.